Choosing a Star Tracker for Astrophotography (My Top Choice in 2026)

 How to Use a Star Tracker

-A portable star tracker with a ball head and DSLR camera attached.
+A portable star tracker with a ball head and a DSLR camera attached.

-The star tracker category includes small EQ mounts that can carry a camera and lens combo, whether it’s for wide-angle Milky Way photography or deep sky imaging with a telephoto lens.
-Wide-angle nightscapes and Milky Way panoramas are the star trackers’ strong point.
+The star tracker category includes small EQ mounts that can carry a camera and lens combo, whether for wide-angle Milky Way photography or deep-sky imaging with a telephoto lens.
+Wide-angle nightscapes and Milky Way panoramas are the star trackers’ strong points.
 These types of projects usually involve traveling to a remote location, where packing light is necessary.

-If you’ve ever seen a detailed photo of the Milky Way like the one below, chances are the photographer used a star tracker to collect sharp, long exposure images with their camera and lens.
+If you’ve ever seen a detailed photo of the Milky Way like the one below, chances are the photographer used a star tracker to capture sharp, long-exposure images with their camera and lens.

 The Milky Way from a dark sky location.
 Stack of 60 x 2-minute exposures at ISO 1600.

-In fact, a lot of the star trackers available online today come in a potentially confusing number of packages and bundles.
-My advice is that you invest in a system that can not only handle your intended payload (and then some) but also provide you with features that make imaging in the field easier and more enjoyable.
+Many of the star trackers available online today come in potentially confusing packages and bundles.
+My advice is to invest in a system that can handle your intended payload (and more) and offers features that make field imaging easier and more enjoyable.

-A camera mount with motorized equatorial tracking capabilities isn’t just useful for wide swaths of stars in the night sky, but for solar system subjects too.
-Moon photography can be made easier by compensating for the rotation of the Earth.
+A camera mount with motorized equatorial tracking capabilities is useful for photographing wide swaths of stars in the night sky and the solar system.
+Compensating for Earth’s rotation can also make moon photography easier.

 The portable, free-spirited nature of a device like this allows for quick setup at a moment’s notice.
-This means that you can promptly get your camera orientated and start capturing the moon or planets when a significant event such as a lunar eclipse or grouping is taking place.
+This means you can quickly orient your camera and capture the moon or planets during significant events, such as lunar eclipses or groupings.

 The planet Venus and the crescent moon.
 Canon EOS R6, Canon EF 400mm F/5.6, Sky-Watcher Star Adventurer.